Land register applications can now be submitted digitally.

 There is no relaxation of the requirement to sign deed plans.
 Signed versions of plans can be attached to the deed via the digital portal.

-The maximum upload size for a single document is 30MB .
+The maximum upload size for a single document is 75MB .

 Large plans and shape files

-If a plan exceeds our 30MB upload limit, scan in the best possible quality and submit.
+If a plan exceeds our 75MB upload limit, scan in the best possible quality and submit.

-If we have to request a rescan or another format we will contact you directly.
+If this happens, we will contact you to request a rescan or another format.

 Contact customer services if you have a shape file to submit with your application.